How to get the most out of your garden (even during an Irish summer)

 5. Take the easy way out

-Not everyone is into gardening or garden sheds, but there’s still things you can do to increase the appeal of your garden.
+Not everyone is into gardening or garden sheds, but there are still things you can do to increase the appeal of your garden.
 You can cover it entirely in decking, put a hard surface down for a basketball court for your kids or a tennis court for you.

 Regardless of what you decide, keep in mind the words of AA Milne, the creator of Winnie the Pooh, who said, “weeds are flowers too, once you get to know them.”